 This and other college healthy tips and recipes can be found on the College Girl Cuisine page!

-Posted on September 6, 2012, in College, Healthy Habits, Main Course and tagged Budget, college, Cooking, Dinner, Dorm, fitness, healthy, Inspiration, Motivation, recipe, sweet potato.
+Posted on September 6, 2012, in College, Healthy Lifestyle, Recipes and tagged Budget, college, Cooking, Dinner, Dorm, fitness, healthy, Inspiration, Motivation, recipe, sweet potato.
 Bookmark the permalink.
 5 Comments.

 Loooove sweet potatoes.
 I’ll have to give this a try!